About Metis Center For Psychological Services

 If you’re serious about making healthy, lasting change through therapy, then it is vital that you find a therapist that you work well with.
 We offer a free initial consultation in order to help you find that good fit for you.
 Please contact us if you’re interested in seeing if we would work well together.
 We’d be happy to discuss your needs and goals, our therapeutic approaches and what methods we think would benefit you, individually.
 There’s no pressure to work with us further if you don’t wish to.

-Just give us a call at (720) 403-2012 or email me to request a free initial consultation.
+Just give us a call at (720) 387-8458 or email us to request a free initial consultation.
 We’re happy to answer any questions you have in order to assist you in finding a therapist who is a good fit for you.

 Meet Our Clinicians